cleeke29/Senior-Project_Group2/README.md

 7. Ryan Humphrey

-# Pitch_proto is the project code from the first live coding.
+pitch_proto is the project code from the first live coding.
-# It contains a requirements.txt file to set up a virtual
-# environment with the required libraries for this project.
+It contains a requirements.txt file to set up a virtual environment with the required libraries for this project.